whosonfirst/whosonfirst-sources/sources/README.md

 ## Mesoshapes

-_Mesoshapes are a product of Mapzen for Who's On First._
+_Mesoshapes were a product of Mapzen for Who's On First that aggregated data from national mapping agencies and other sources under CC-BY compatible licenses.
+In some cases Mesoshapes also includes CC0 polygon geometries that Mapzen drew by comparing three or more reference datasets for limited number of countries._

 _This is a Mapzen associated source._